Finance 101

 When in doubt, ask a friend or family member about any suspicious activity before giving out any personal information or sending money.

 Ultimately, the best way to avoid financial scams is to follow safe financial practices.
 Always carefully research people and organizations before sending money and avoid sending funds through untraceable methods like wire transfers or gift cards.
+Don’t share sensitive information with someone who reaches out to you out of the blue.

 Remember, if something seems too good to be true online, it usually is.
 Being especially cautious can help you avoid a major financial disaster.
 Be sure to report any suspicious activity to your state's consumer protection office.